-f) Chief Marketing Officer
+g) Chief Marketing Officer

 Responsible for overseeing the planning, development and execution of an organization's product strategy, marketing, branding and advertising initiatives.
+The primary responsibility is to generate revenue by increasing sales through efficient marketing strategy for the entire organization, using market research, pricing, product marketing, marketing communications, advertising and public relations.

-g) Chief Human Resources Officer
+h) Chief Human Resources Officer

 Responsible for driving the development and execution of AIA Thailand's people strategy to support the company's business growth, focusing on talent and leadership development, succession planning, as well as organizational and performance management.
+Managing overall HR activities to ensure that all AIA policies / procedures properly adopted and executed efficiently and effectively.

-h) Chief Strategic Bancassurance Alliance Officer
+i) Chief Strategic Bancassurance Alliance Officer

-Responsible for managing the relationship with AIA's Thailand's strategic bancassurance partnership including formulating and executing strategic plans to support the growth, profitability and operational objectives within the regulatory framework.
+Responsible for managing the relationship with AIA's Thailand's strategic bancassurance partnership including formulating and executing strategic plans to support the growth, profitability and operational objectives within the regulatory framework as well as synergizing teams' capacity to leverage the relationship management with partners of AIA Thailand.
+Providing leadership, directions to the team to meet short, medium and long-term financial goals and ambitions.

-i) Chief Strategy and Digital Officer
+j) Chief Strategy and Digital Officer